 Note to Teachers about Web Links:

 Each lesson plan provides web links to images and additional resources to facilitate lesson planning and the inquiry approach.
 The Bemis Center will make all efforts to review and update these links regularly.
-However, due to the dynamic nature of the world wide web, if a link does not successfully lead to the intended image or resource, it is recommended that teachers conduct their own web search OR substitute images and resources readily available, familiar to the teacher, or that support connections to other lessons or images introduced to the class.
+However, due to the dynamic nature of the world wide web, if a link does not successfully lead to the intended image or resource, it is recommended that teachers conduct their own web search OR substitute images and resources readily available, familiar to the teacher, or that support connection to other lessons or images introduced to the class.

 What is Arts Integration?